 State schools receive grants from the government but also charge fees, with exemptions for children from the poorest families.
 There is a large, English-medium independent school sector, comprising religious, non-profit and for profit organisations, with some schools also receiving public subsidies.

 It includes more than 30 international schools offering the curriculums of the UK, the US, France, Germany and the International Baccalaureate Office as well as Waldorf and Montessori systems.
-There are three IB World Schools, of which two, including Hout Bay International School in Cape Town, are authorised to teach the IB Diploma programme.
+There are three IB World Schools, all of which are authorised to teach the IB Diploma programme.

 Education in South Africa is compulsory for nine years from age seven to 15.
 The state system has a four-year foundation stage including a non-compulsory reception class, followed by intermediate and senior stages of three years each.